 Passengers: 2 Adults and 2 Children

 Guests arriving at Serena Beach Resort & Spa find an oasis of tranquillity framed by whispering coconut palms, lush gardens and one of the most beautiful white-sand beaches on the Indian Ocean.
-Come and discover a whole new level of relaxation and comfort at this warm, family-friendly tropical paradise in Mombasa.
+Come and discover a whole new level of relaxation and comfort at this family-friendly tropical paradise just north of Mombasa.

 The Kenyan Coast